Latest Updates*

 Each traveler — including minor children — requires a separate e-Visa.
 There are no family or group e-Visas.
 The child's passport must be valid for at least 6 months from the intended arrival date.

-The e-Tourist Visa (eTV) is an electronic travel authorization issued by the Government of India for short-term tourism.
-It is non-extendable and non-convertible — once granted, it cannot be changed to any other visa type or extended beyond its validity.
+Three India e-Tourist Visa options are available — 30 day, 1 year, and 5 year.
+The visa is non-extendable and non-convertible — once granted, it cannot be changed to any other visa type or extended beyond its validity.

 Validity: 30 days from the date of first arrival in India